cpendo/alx-system_engineering-devops/0x00-shell_basics/README.md

 The '4-listmorefiles' file contains a shell script that displays current directory contents, including hidden files in long format.

 The '5-listfilesdigitonly' file contains a shell script that displays current directory contents, including hidden files in long format with with user and group IDs displayed numerically.

+The '6-firstdirectory' file contains a shell script creates a directory named my first directory in the /tmp/ directory.